Kartus22/Universal-MusicBot-Support-Panel/readme.md

 Local Storage Only: Your remote server credentials are saved only on your personal machine (config.json).

 No Telemetry: This application does not track usage or communicate with any third-party APIs.

+🛡️ Antivirus / Windows SmartScreen Notice
+Since this application is compiled using PyInstaller and is not signed with an expensive enterprise certificate, Windows SmartScreen or some Antivirus programs might flag it as "unknown" or "suspicious".

+When scanning the .exe on VirusTotal, 2 out of 71 vendors (usually AI-based heuristic scanners like Bkav or SecureAge) might flag it as a generic malware.

+This is a known false positive for standalone Python applications.
+The big vendors (Microsoft, Kaspersky, Malwarebytes) rate it as 100% clean.

+You can view the live [VirusTotal Scan Report here.](https://www.virustotal.com/gui/file/b455542bfbb45e56282f226e2d751f151fd68af0b2cf50513ad1818be0e0c35c/detection)

+💡 Still suspicious?
+We completely understand!
+You are highly encouraged to ignore the .exe, review the open-source code yourself, and run the appexe.py directly via Python!